 StrongFirst, not “strength training” first.
 Understand the difference.

-“Strength is the foundation for development of the rest of physical qualities.”
-(Matveev) This is even true in endurance sports.
+Matveev wrote, “Strength is the foundation for development of the rest of physical qualities.”
+This is even true in endurance sports.
 Consider that by becoming stronger, each step will generate more force into the ground while making the body more resilient at the same time.
-While it is not reasonable to think that you could become a world class runner or cyclist just through strength training, it is usually the stronger athlete who gets injured less and wins more.
+While it is not reasonable to think you could become a world-class runner or cyclist just through strength training, it is usually the stronger athlete who gets injured less and wins more.

 Of course, as one of my students at Nashville Kettlebell so eloquently puts it, “Why are you running?
 Get StrongFirst so you can turn and fight.”